 Spot the difference

 Under the new system, mortgage interest cannot be deducted so the example above becomes a £9k profit which would incur £1,800 tax at basic rate and £3,600 at higher rate.
 But then, as everyone can now claim a basic rate (20%) tax deduction from the profits, the basic rate tax payer in the example can deduct £1k from the tax bill (20% of £5k is £1k) to pay £800 in tax which is the same amount as before.
 While the higher rate tax payer suffers paying £1k more than before.
-Propertygeek’s example shows that superficially, residential landlords on a lower tax rate will see no real change, however, as the tax is worked out on profit basis, income from other sources could lift basic rate tax payers into the higher band (of a £50k threshold by 2020).
+Property Geek’s example shows that superficially, residential landlords on a lower tax rate have experienced no real change, however, as the tax is worked out on a profit basis, income from other sources could lift basic rate tax payers into the higher band (of a £50k threshold by 2020).

 If this looks likely, you could always convert to a company (with the associated capital gains tax and other liabilities), sell unprofitable residential properties or consider trying the commercial side.
 While commercial properties are more complex to run and challenging to find mortgages for, they do offer higher rental yields, are unaffected by the mortgage tax relief changes and have more security with long-term leases and annual rent increases linked to inflation.

+It is quite clear then, that anyone attracted to the potential higher yields offered by commercial properties needs to take a long, hard look at their attitude to risk and appetite for extra paperwork.
 However, if you are a residential landlord at heart and would like advice on how our services can make your properties more profitable or how we can help you to achieve high rental returns then don’t hesitate to get in contact with the team.